Facebook Monitoring: How Much Should You Care?

 The People Are Angry

 The piece covers the research in great detail, but again, it ends on a somewhat ominous note, suggesting that the site should “be warned.”
-The writers of blogs like this don’t seem to be interested in what this specific study does and how it works.
+The writers of blogs like this don’t seem interested in what this specific study does and how it works.
 Instead, they seem worried about the mere fact that Facebook could keep track of the things you do on the site, even if you don’t pull the trigger and make your actions public.
-Their concern sometimes gets a little overblown, as a casual reader of these articles might walk away thinking that Facebook execs are reading their words, right now, even if they don’t post them.
+Their concern sometimes gets a little overblown, as a casual reader of these articles might walk away thinking that Facebook execs are reading their words right now, even if they don’t post them.

 Words of Reason